drsooch/puck-python/README.md

 The code has a mix of docstrings and no docstrings.
 I haven't found the time to go through and create docstrings for functions and classes yet.
 Please bear with me while I continue to work on this in my spare time.
 Also the test folder is empty...
 Because who needs testing......

+### Copyright:
+NHL and the NHL Shield are registered trademarks of the National Hockey League.
+NHL and NHL team marks are the property of the NHL and its teams. © NHL 2020.
+All Rights Reserved.